spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 ### :material-alpha-t: – Taphonomy { data-toc-label="Taphonomy" }

-The "T" symbol denotes that taphonomies can be assocaited with a specimen.
+The "T" symbol denotes that taphonomies can be associated with a specimen.
 The taphonomies are available under more actions button on the specimen screens.

-### :material-ruler-square: – Measurements { data-toc-label="Mesurements" }
+### :material-ruler-square: – Measurements { data-toc-label="Measurements" }

-The square ruler symbol denotes that measurements can be assocaited with a specimen.
+The square ruler symbol denotes that measurements can be associated with a specimen.
 The measurements are available under more actions button on the specimen screens if that specimen bone has allowed measurements.

 ### :material-group:– Zone Classification { data-toc-label="Zone Classification" }

-The group symbol denotes that zonal classifications can be assocaited with a specimen.
+The group symbol denotes that zonal classifications can be associated with a specimen.
 The zonal classification are available under more actions button on the specimen screens if that specimen bone has allowed zonal classification.

 ### :material-link: – Associations { data-toc-label="Associations" }

-The link ruler symbol denotes that assocaitions can be made for a specimen.
-The assocaitions is available under more actions button on the specimen screens if that specimen bone has any associations allowed such as articulations, pair match, refits and morphology.
-Typically one specimen is related or assocaited with another specimen via the articulation, pair match, refit or morphology relationship
+The link ruler symbol denotes that associations can be made for a specimen.
+The associations is available under more actions button on the specimen screens if that specimen bone has any associations allowed such as articulations, pair match, refits and morphology.
+Typically one specimen is related or associated with another specimen via the articulation, pair match, refit or morphology relationship

 ### :material-link-variant: – Articulations { data-toc-label="Articulations" }